-In 2013, in connection with our financings in May 2013 and September 2013, we issued and sold to Baker Brothers 5,865,000 shares of our common stock, warrants to purchase up to 20,316,327 shares of our common stock at an exercise price of \$0.47 per share and pre-funded warrants to purchase up to 19,992,302 shares of our common stock at an exercise price of \$0.01 per share.
-Under the terms of the warrants and pre-funded warrants issued to Baker Brothers, Baker Brothers is not permitted to exercise such warrants to the extent that such exercise would result in Baker Brothers (and its affiliates) beneficially owning more than 4.99% of the number of shares of our common stock outstanding immediately after giving effect to the issuance of shares of common stock issuable upon exercise of such warrants.
+In 2013, in connection with our financings in May 2013 and September 2013, we issued and sold to Baker Bros.
+Advisors LLC, or Baker Brothers, 5,865,000 shares of our common stock, warrants to purchase up to 20,316,327 shares of our common stock at an exercise price of \$0.47 per share and prefunded warrants to purchase up to 19,992,302 shares of our common stock at an exercise price of \$0.01 per share.
+Under the terms of the warrants and prefunded warrants issued to Baker Brothers, Baker Brothers is not permitted to exercise such warrants to the extent that such exercise would result in Baker Brothers (and its affiliates) beneficially owning more than 4.99% of the number of shares of our common stock outstanding immediately after giving effect to the issuance of shares of common stock issuable upon exercise of such warrants.
+Baker Brothers permitted to exercise such warrants to the exercise such warrants to the extent that such exercise would result in the such exercise would result in Baker Brothers (and its affiliates) beneficially owning more than 4.99% of the number of shares of our common stock outstanding immediately after giving effect to the issuance of shares of common stock issuable upon exercise of such warrants.
 Baker Brothers has the right to increase this beneficial ownership limitation in its discretion on 61 days' prior written notice to us, provided that in no event is Baker Brothers permitted to exercise such warrants to the extent that such exercise would result in Baker Brothers (and its affiliates) beneficially owning more than 19.99% of the number of shares of our common stock outstanding or the combined voting power of our securities outstanding immediately after giving effect to the issuance of shares of common stock issuable upon exercise of such warrants.
-Assuming Baker Brothers continued to own these shares, warrants and pre-funded warrants as of December 31, 2013 and the warrants and pre-funded warrants held by Baker Brothers could be exercised without these limitations, as of December 31, 2013, Baker Brothers would have beneficially owned at least 43.3% of our common stock (or 42% after taking into account the securities offered in this offering and assuming the purchase of all of the securities that Baker Brothers has indicated an interest in purchasing in this offering).
+Assuming Baker Brothers continued to own these shares, warrants and pre-funded warrants as of

+December 31, 2013 and the warrants and pre-funded warrants held by Baker Brothers could be exercised without these limitations, as of December 31, 2013, Baker Brothers would have beneficially owned at least 43.3% of our common stock (or % after taking into account the securities offered in this offering).